Killing of Keane Mulready-Woods

 Keane Mulready-Woods of Drogheda, County Louth, was an Irish teenager who disappeared on 12 January 2020.
-Mulready-Woods, a young member of the Price/Maguire gang involved in the Drogheda feud, was kidnapped, killed and mutilated before parts of his body were disposed of around parts of Ireland.
+Mulready-Woods, a young member of the Price/Maguire gang involved in the Drogheda feud, was kidnapped, killed and mutilated before parts of his body were disposed of around Ireland.
 Parts of his dismembered body were found in Coolock, County Dublin, with more being found in Drumcondra in a burnt out car, while his torso was found in Drogheda a year after his murder.
-Dublin criminal Robbie Lawlor was the chief suspect for the murder, but was shot dead in April 2020 before facing trial.
+Dublin criminal Robbie Lawlor was the chief suspect for the killing, but was shot dead in April 2020 before he could be charged.

 Background

 Keane Mulready-Woods

 Keane Mulready-Woods grew up in Drogheda and attended St Oliver’s Community College before dropping out.
 The son of Price/Maguire gang member Barry Woods and his wife Elizabeth, he had three brothers and one sister.
 He was a fan of motocross, owned his own scrambler and was described by his cousin as the "best scrambler rider in Drogheda".

 Mulready-Woods was involved with a faction in the Drogheda feud led by Cornelius Price and Owen Maguire.
 He first came to the attention of youth workers at the age of 14 after being accused of assaulting another boy, while by 15 he had been alleged to have pointed a gun at a manager in a shop in an incident caught on CCTV.
 His role in the gang was to threaten those with unpaid drug debts.
-A year prior to his murder, he had petrol bombed house belonging to the mother of a boy who owed money to the gang; he was given a four-month suspended sentence for this.
+A year prior to his murder, he had petrol bombed a house belonging to the mother of a boy who owed money to the gang; he was given a four-month suspended sentence for this.